mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 ### Status

-Current overall project status: **Works well, actively maintained**.
-Has been tested by me, and has gotten some testing and feedback from the community.
-Could benefit from web design improvement (might need to find somebody with experience in this to help, I'm a programmer not a designer).
+Current overall project status (as of Feb 2023): **Works well, actively maintained**.
+Has been generally well tested.

 --------------